 Audio-Lingual Method | An American Method

-Audio-Lingual Method is considered to be “very much an American method” (Ellis, 1990, p.
+Audio-Lingual Method is considered being “very much an American method” (Ellis, 1990, p.
 21).
 But, its roots can be traced back to simultaneous developments in Britain and the United States.
-During World War II, American troops were facing language issues in different countries and they devised effective and short term courses to teach conversational skills to army personnel who could work as interpreters and translators in France, Germany, Japan, Italy, China, and other several countries.
+During World War II, American troops were facing language issues in different countries and they devised effective and short-term courses to teach conversational skills to army personnel who could work as interpreters and translators in France, Germany, Japan, Italy, China, and other several countries.

 In above context, American applied linguists devised a language training program called as Army Specialized Training Program (ASTP).
 It was contrary to prevailing conventional methods of reading/writing-oriented instructions, but is focused on listening and speaking just to make interpreters and translators in short time and effective manners.

 After World War II, by the mid-1950s, Army Specialized Training Program (ASTP) evolved into Audio-lingual Method and became a perfect method of language teaching.
 It spread very quickly into United States and Canada and became the predominant American approach to teach English as a second language.

 Brooks summarizes objectives of Audio-lingual method into two categories:

 In short-range objectives, learner is to practice listening comprehension of target language, correct pronunciation, recognition of printed speech symbols, and ability to practice these graphic symbols in writing form (Brooks 1964, p.
 111).